kubewarden/kubewarden.io/content/blog/2025/09/kubewarden-1.29-release.md

 - Key usage: Previously, certificates were checked only against signing usage.
   Now, we accept any key usage, which opens more use cases.
-- Change with certificate chains: Now, a certificate will be considered not trusted if its intermediate CA is expired.
+- Change with certificate chains: Now, a certificate will be considered untrusted if its intermediate CA is expired.
 Wepki does not check the expiration of the root CA.
 - Field `not_after`: Previously, if omitted, the certificate expiration was not checked.
 Now, if a certificate chain is provided, we will always